luisparravicini/algotrading-utils/zipline/README.md

 According to this: https://github.com/quantopian/zipline/issues/2616 Quantopian merged with RonbinHood and I don't know whether zipline will continue to be developed or not.

-For the reasons stated above I won't back up from trying *zipline*.
+For the reasons stated above I won't continue to try to install and develop the MA strategy with it.